U.S.-South Korean joint naval drills kick off; nuclear-powered USS Ronald Reagan set to take part | The Japan Times

 “The Invincible Spirit exercise is aimed at showing the allied forces’ strong commitment to counter relentless provocations by the North and improve their maritime interoperability,” the South Korean Navy statement said.

-In addition to the Yokosuka, Kanagawa-based Ronald Reagan, flagship of Carrier Strike Group 5, dozens of warships and submarines from the two navies were slated to participate in the drills, the statement said.
-They include Ticonderoga-class Aegis missile cruisers, P-3 and P-8 maritime patrol aircraft, Apache helicopters and FA-18C Hornet fighter jets, the statement added.
+In addition to the Yokosuka, Kanagawa-based Ronald Reagan, flagship of Carrier Strike Group 5, dozens of warships and submarines from the two navies are participating in the drills, the statement said.

 The two navies were also to carry out joint drills in the Sea of Japan and Yellow Sea targeting virtual North Korean special commando groups attempting to penetrate sea demarcation lines, it said.

-In waters off the southwestern coast of the Korean Peninsula, the USS Ronald Reagan-led carrier strike group will conduct anti-submarine, anti-aircraft and precision-guided striking operations, it added.
+In waters off the southwestern coast of the Korean Peninsula, the USS Ronald Reagan-led carrier strike group was to conduct anti-submarine, anti-aircraft and precision-guided striking operations, the statement added.

-The exercises could also see for the first time rehearsals of the South’s Korea Massive Punishment and Retaliation plan, which targets North Korean leaders and atomic sites in the event of an imminent nuclear strike by Pyongyang.
+The exercises will also include rehearsals of the Korea Massive Punishment and Retaliation plan, which targets North Korean leaders and atomic sites in the event of an imminent nuclear strike by Pyongyang, the Yonhap news agency quoted a South Korean Defense Ministry official as saying.
 The plan would employ both missile strikes and special operations forces.

+“President Park (Geun-hye) will certainty be eager to demonstrate a robust defense posture based on a strong U.S.-ROK security alliance,” said Sebastian Maslow, an assistant professor at the Tohoku University School of Law.
+“The large-scale mobilization by South Korea of 40 warships, including Aegis destroyers, suggests that the ROK may show its ability to intercept DPRK missiles and to target the North Korean nuclear weapon sites.”

 The U.S. and South Korea last conducted a joint naval exercise under the Invincible Spirit designation in July 2010 in the wake of the sinking of a South Korean corvette by the North that killed 46 sailors.
 The USS George Washington, which was replaced by the Reagan at Yokosuka last year, took part in those drills.